MxOrbulent/harderwaterexploration/README.md

 ##### Glue
 Glue is a core component of many recipes for the Harder Water Exploration mod.
 To make Glue, place a cauldron above a fireplace, then add a bucket of water to the cauldron.
 Then toss in a cooked beef, 2 bonemeal and a leather piece or a bunny leather piece.
 After 10 seconds, bubbles will appear in the cauldron, right click it to recivie 1 glue.
 The number of glue you get is based on the number of ingredients you tossed in, but only 16 glue per cooking, for a stack of 64 glue for example, you need to toss in 64 cooked beef, 2 stacks of bonemeal and 64 leather.
 You can make at most 16 glue every 10 seconds.
 ##### Bamboo pipe
 Can be created by cutting the bamboo in half with a grindstone, then you need to carve it with a flint (put flint and 2 bamboo halves onto the 2x2 crafting grid to get 2 carved bamboo halves).
 You need a total of 4 bamboo halves to make the bamboo pipe.
-Combine 4 bamboo halves with 2 string and 1 glue to get the Bamboo pipe.
+Combine 4 bamboo halves with 2 string and 1 [Glue](#glue) to get the Bamboo pipe.

 When worn in your main hand, it works as a less capable but cheaper bow and arrow, but they shoot wheat seeds (giving seeds, a extremly common plant material, some additional usage, and also gives players a very early game ranged option).
 Seeds have a theoretical max range of 80% less than the bow and arrow, and are also overall 20% slower.
 Each seed item can be turned into 2 seed ammo.
 Each seed deals half a heart of damage.
 Finally!
 Wearing the Bamboo pipe in the headgear slot or the off-hand slot (giving you options on if you want to swim with a shield or have a helmet with enchantments) extends the amount of blocks you can dive under the water surface by 3 blocks (4 blocks if you have fullfilled the "Master Of The Waves" achivement).
 This makes this item infinitly usefull to carry with you even into late game.

 ##### Flippers
 A pair of flippers that increases Swimming speed by 23%, bringing you 8% above the default swim speed of minecraft.
-They are made with 4 leather, 2 glue and  2string.
+They are made with 4 leather, 2 [Glue](#glue) and 2 string.

 ##### Sail
 This allows you to attach a sail to your boat, increasing it's travel speed on water by 10%.
 During rain it's 15%.
 During thunderstorms, it's detrimental to have a sail out, so keep it off during those.
 Cannot have enchantments but can be repaired with 3 leather.
-Has a complex crafting recipe, but the totals you need are 6 leather, 5 glue, 3 iron ingots, 3 sticks and 3 string.
+Has a complex crafting recipe, but the totals you need are 6 leather, 5 [Glue](#glue), 3 iron ingots, 3 sticks and 3 string.
 The Sail can have a "flag" attached which is basically a slot for a minecraft map.
 Just combine the Sail with a item frame.

 ##### Super Sail
 A rare reward from the [Megalodon](#megalodon), a incredibly tough boss designed to make you shit your pants while sailing during a thunderstorm and show some respect for the sea.